 Cost of building a platform

 Genomic platforms need extensive IT capabilities and should be capable of synchronizing with the available equipment in a laboratory.
 Furthermore, it should be capable of addressing and analyzing different types of sequencing technologies.
 There is multiple software (ones that are capable of being installed or plugged in an existing platform) that address specific needs.
 For an end-user who is already subscribed to a platform, opting for plug-and-play software is economically viable.
-Therefore, this poses a challenge for companies that plan on building a new platform entirely that is extensive enough to cater to all the needs of users in the genomic assays market.
+Therefore, this poses a challenge for companies that plan on building a new platform entirely that is extensive enough to cater to all the needs of users.

 Need for uniform standard operating procedures for platforms